 Another substitute for electric vehicles represents a substitute for private vehicle ownership.
 These include different modes or forms of sustainable transport such as mass transportation, smaller electric vehicles such as scooters, and bicycles.

 Nevertheless, when it comes to its energy storage and solar power businesses, the threat of substitutes is moderate to low.
 There are still no feasible substitutes for lithium-ion battery technology because it remains a standard for energy storage.
-There is also no clean energy substitute for solar panels for end-use consumption.
+There is also no clean energy substitute for solar panels for the consumer segment.

 3. Threat of New Entrants